 How about chapter 22?

-What we have next is a story that gives us a very clear view as to just what kind of prophet Balaam is.
-He’s the kind of ‘clairvoyant’ who couldn’t see a messenger of the Lord even if one stood right in front of him three times, in plain sight to even a stupid donkey, and even if the messenger were on a narrow path waving a sword and threatening to kill him.
+What kind of prophet is this guy?!
+He’s the kind of ‘clairvoyant‘ who couldn’t see a messenger of the Lord even if one stood right in front of him three times, in plain sight to a donkey, blocking him on a narrow path and waving a sword threatening to kill him.

-Even a stupid donkey could figure that out!
 This story sets up the donkey as a foil for Balaam.
-That means it puts Balaam together with his donkey in a way that invites us to look at Balaam in comparison to his donkey.
+That means we are supposed to look at Balaam in comparison to his donkey.
 Yep.
 You got it.
-Balaam is dumber than a donkey, blinder than a shrew, not the sharpest knife in the drawer and he couldn’t hit the broad side of a barn from three feet away.
+Balaam is dumber than a donkey.

 Let me just point out that this story about Balaam and his donkey is here for one reason.
 This is THE story in the whole narrative about Balaam that clues us in to what God really thinks of this guy.

-So can we just go back and take on more look at that text again?
-And let me just remind you that this is really the words of God, not Balaam.
+So can we just go back and take one more look at that text again?
+And let me just remind you that even though Balaam’s mouth is speaking these words, the text makes it clear that these are really the words of God.

 The oracle of Balaam the son of Beor,